 This can be of particular importance when executing a location page strategy, in which you may create procedure pages to target “procedure + city” queries.

 Using breadcrumbs and establishing a strong internal linking structure between all of these pages can help your plastic surgery practice start showing up on page 1 of Google not only in the location where you are physically located, but in any market you wish to target.
 We’ll go more into detail on this later.

-Ensuring Your Website Passes Google’s Core Web Vitals
+7. Ensure Your Clinic’s Website Passes Google’s Core Web Vitals

 Google includes in its ranking algorithms something referred to as Core Web Vitals.